iodide-project/iodide/readme.md

 [see our slide deck](https://docs.google.com/presentation/d/1yyMw2in7He4XNZtrowLU_J78wKRyFn2UAw9YRJjBsh4/edit#slide=id.p)

-This repository began as an early answer to the question: __can we do scientific computing without ever leaving the browser?__ We are building a modern, browser-first notebook-style IDE that capitalizes on web technologies for interative / literate / inquisitive computing.
+This repository began as an early answer to the question: __can we do scientific computing without ever leaving the browser?__ We are building a modern, browser-first notebook-style IDE that utlilizes web technologies for interative / literate / inquisitive computing.
 The notebook borrows inspiration from RStudio, Jupyter, Carbide, and many other computing environments.

 ![](https://media.giphy.com/media/xT0xeJdYMwA8GvEdCE/giphy.gif)

 Having a scientific computing platform that solely uses web technologies has several big benefits.
 First, the DOM is the best presentation layer in the world, but most scientific computing platforms treat it as an afterthought.
-Having your analyses as close to the DOM as you can get solves the "last mile" problem common with other platforms.
+Having your analyses adjacent to the DOM solves the "last mile" problem common with other platforms.
 Second, thanks to advances in Javascript and other wonderful technologies like WebAssembly, JS is fast now.
 JS's main challenge is a lack of decent libraries for scientific computing like NumPy, SciPy, and Pandas for Python, which is surmountable.
 Finally, JS syntax is not ergonomic for scientific computing tasks.
 But thanks to transpilation, we can extend the JS syntax just enough for matrix notation, broadcasting, and other basic scientific computing tasks.
 Finally, we're at a point in computing history where many scientists know at least a little javascript, and many programmers are very well-versed, so we do not face a labor issue for building tools & activating the community.

 That's a lot to consider.
 So we decided to focus on building a Javascript-powered IDE to explore all of these ideas.
 By focusing on the notebook, we can begin to piece together the other bare necessities needed for a robust browser-based scientific computing platform while providing immediate value to data analysts.